-The chairman ensures that The Motor Ombudsman has a clear strategy and direction – with effective management for its current and future needs.
-The chairman leads the board and ensures that it meets its statutory and corporate responsibilities and is effective in its decision making.
-In addition, he provides the necessary oversight to ensure that the information supplied to the board is of sufficient accuracy and quality, including in terms of the clarity of content and the purpose and actions required.
-He also plays a key role in “setting the tone from the top”, role-modelling the organisations’s culture and values, as well as serving as an ambassador for the organisation externally.
+The Chair ensures The Motor Ombudsman’s compliance with OA and CTSI requirements, and that The Motor Ombudsman has a clear strategy for the delivery of service standards – with effective management for its current and future needs.
+The Chair leads the Board and ensures that it meets its statutory and corporate responsibilities and is effective in its decision making.
+In addition, he provides the necessary oversight to ensure that the information supplied to the Board is of sufficient accuracy and quality, including in terms of the clarity of content and the purpose and actions required.

-The chairman formulates the board agenda in advance, ensuring that there is sufficient time for important issues to be discussed, and making sure that there is an appropriate balance between strategic matters and operational and assurance business.
+The Chair formulates the Board agenda in advance, ensuring that there is sufficient time for important issues to be discussed, and making sure that there is an appropriate balance between strategic matters and operational and assurance business.
 The last quarter’s financial performance, key activities undertaken, the long-term business plan, and existing and future projects are reviewed, amongst other principal agenda items.

 Director & Secretary

 Seftton is a practising solicitor, with over 20 years’ experience of commercial and consumer issues across the automotive sector.
 He has served on the board since 2008, previously responsible for the consumer affairs team that administered the earlier Office of Fair Trading codes that evolved from the Motor Industry Code of Practice, into today’s Ombudsman service.
 Seftton has also served as Director and Secretary on the main board of the parent company SMMT Ltd, since 2000, and is currently SMMT’s Operations Director.

 Managing Director, Chief Ombudsman